Rjrances/CapTracks/FACULTY_ROLES_SYSTEM.md

 >>> User::with('offerings')->whereIn('role', ['coordinator', 'teacher'])->get()
 ```

-This system ensures that only coordinators (who handle Capstone offerings) can approve proposals, while teachers (who handle Thesis offerings) focus on guidance and mentoring without proposal approval responsibilities.
+This simplified system ensures that any faculty member who handles subjects becomes a coordinator with full access to proposal approval and management functions.